tsanhan/dotnet-dating-app/README.md

-Using route resolvers:
-ok so when entering https://localhost:4200/members/[member] we get errors. our options are:
-1. turn off the ability to go straight to Messages: this is not good - we want that.
-2. optional chaining everywhere - makes a bad UX
-3. route resolvers - the clean and good way.

-* route resolvers are a way to get hold of the data BEFORE the component is constructed.
-* that way we'll get everything we need to component the component

-* technically resolvers are types of services.
-* create a folder called 'resolvers' and create and go to member-detailed.resolver.ts

-ok so we can test this in the browser to see if we still get errors when refreshing the member details page, success!
+Sending messages:
+ok so the next task is to activate the 'send' button in the messages thread page. so.. functionality starts with a service, go to message.service.ts

+ok so now test the message sent in the browser, all works fine!

+now, some fixes:
+1. in the global messages page, we start off in the 'Inbox' tab, I want to start in the 'Unread' tab.
+2. a small fix: we see we don't have a right image in outBox (this is because I didn't ise ngSwitch in the right manner

-up next: send a message.
+up next: fixing these issues.